hyeonjin-cho/CMSC858D/HW1/Select/README.md

 # Difficult part

 This task was relatively easier compared to RankSupport.py.
 It only took me less than a day to figure out select_rankOf(), when I had rank_indexAt().
 The most difficult part was that the regular rank_indexAt() would not work with select because I wrote the code to give an error message when the index from the user is not 1.
 Therefore, I made a rank_indexAt() derivative (called rank_indexAtforSelect()), which will give the rank at the index even if the index is not 1.
+Also, generating the random-sized bit-vector and implementing select_rankOf() of that bit-vector took even more time than rank_indexAt() of RankSupport.py, so I only generated 500 random-sized bit-vector, instead of 1000 which I did for RankSupport.py.

 # 500_random.pdf